All bi-unitary perfect polynomials over $\F_2$ with only Mersenne primes as odd divisors: Introduction

 \begin{theorem} Let $A=x^a(x+1)^b {P_1}^{h_1} \cdots {P_r}^{h_r} \in \F_2[x]$ be such that the $P_j$'s are Mersenne primes, $a,b,h_j \in \N$ and $\omega(A) \geq 3$.
-Then $A$ is i.b.u.p if and only if $A, \overline{A} \in \{C_j: 1 \leq j \leq 23 \}$. \end{theorem}
+Then $A$ is i.b.u.p. if and only if $A, \overline{A} \in \{C_j: 1 \leq j \leq 23 \}$. \end{theorem}

-The polynomials $C_1, \ldots, C_{13}$ in Theorem \ref{casemersenne} are already given in~\cite{BeardBiunitary}.
-Our method consists in determining the possible irreducible divisors of such b.u.p polynomials and the upper bound of their exponents, without considering several distinct cases.
-We then use Maple computations to obtain our list.
+We sketch our method (initiated in \cite{Rahav} and \cite{Gall-Rahav-up-allmersenne}).
+In addition to $x$ and $x+1$, determine all possible Mersenne primes which divide such b.u.p. polynomials, give upper bounds of their exponents without considering several distinct cases.
+Compute with {\tt{Maple}}, to obtain the list of all such b.u.p. polynomials.